katmore/shrturl/README.txt

 		* POST REQUEST: http://example.com/shrt.php?request={JSON document}
 		* where 'target' is a valid JSON document with the following structure:
 		* {shrt:['http://target_url_1','http://target_url_2','http://etc']}
+		* adding a query var named 'POST' to the query string to will also invoke 'POST'

 Examples: